 Testimonial videos are easy to make, they are cheap and efficient.
 To make a great testimonial video, you need to keep a few things in mind:

 The purpose of your testimonial video defines its course.
 So why are you making a testimonial video?
 Most likely, the answer is conversions.
 Just before the action phase of the funnel, a potential customer is going through an array of doubts.
 Aim your testimonial video to clear those doubts.
 Keep yourself in the customer's position and jot down the points that must be addressed.
 Use this as a blueprint of what your video should be about.

 Pro Tip: Use different types of marketing videos across the funnel.
 Videos being the most engaging medium online can generate more leads for your business than the traditional marketing methods.

 To really get in line with the customer, you must address all sorts of problems an average customer faces.
 Regardless of whether your product can solve it or not.
 This will help you develop the key message of your video.
 What are the problems that every customer faced before they got your product?
 And how did your product contribute to solving those problems?

 Highlight the good features of your product, keeping in mind the competitor's features.
 A comparison-based analysis will help you identify your strength in the market.

 Prepare a Questionnaire

 A video testimonial is nothing but an interview.
 An interview is nothing but a series of questions and answers.
 To conduct a good interview, you must have the right questions at hand.
-Remember, the customers is just there to help you.
+Remember, the customers are just there to help you.
 They don't know what your purpose is.
 Therefore, you must ask them the right questions.

 Conduct a background survey to build these questions.
 Why did the customer choose you?
-And what is your ranking among the competitors.
+And what is your ranking among the competitors?
 Everything that you think will be relevant to a new user.

 Choose the Right Customer